Nayeraneru/metasploit-framework/docs/test_env/architecture/04-environment-schema.md

 5. Deep-merge the selected profile's configuration into it.
 6. Deep-merge the module's `VulnerableEnvironment['overrides']` (if any).
 7. Attach the variant-specific `image`, `version`, and `build_args` from the matching variant in the `variants` list.

+If the resolved config includes `provision`, it runs once the container passes `health_check` and before the environment is registered.
+If `verify` is also present, it runs immediately after `provision` succeeds.
+A failure at either step aborts the build and tears down the container, the same as a failed `health_check`.

 ### Error Cases